 Here are 7 ways to be a pastor’s “best” friend:

-Let him be himself.
-Warts and all.
-Don’t expect more from the pastor than you would anyone else.
-There is likely a church holding him to a higher standard.
-And, they should.
-But, as a “best friend” you know he’s still a “work in progress” – just like you.
-Allow him to be human.
-And, his family too!
+Let the pastor be true to self.
+Warts and all – don’t expect more from the pastor than you would anyone else.
+There is likely a church holding the pastor to a higher standard.
+And they should.
+But, as a “best friend”, you know everyone is still a “work in progress” – just like you.
+Allow your pastor to be human.
+And their family too!

-Don’t make him be the pastor in every situation.
-Let him be “off” occasionally.
+Don’t make the pastor be the pastor in every situation.
+Let the pastor be “off” occasionally.
 Don’t talk “church” all the time.
 If you’re best friend is a waitress you don’t talk food or customer service all the time, do you?
-A doctor’s best friend isn’t always looking for free medical advice.
+A doctor’s best friend hopefully isn’t always looking for free medical advice.
 Talk sports.
 Or politics (that’s hard for most pastors to find a place to do).
 Or about your family.
 Talk about life.
-Also, he shouldn’t always have to be the one to pray just because he is in the room.
-Shoulder some of his burden when you are with him.

-Never talk about him behind his back.
-Let him know you will always protect him and have his best intentions in mind.
+Never talk about the pastor behind their back.
+Let them know you will always protect them and have their best intentions in mind.
 Above all have integrity in the relationship – which should be true in every friendship.

-Never repeat anything he tells you in private without permission.
+Never repeat anything the pastor tells you in private without permission.
 Never.
 Ever.
 Ever.
 This may be the most important one.
 It’s amazing how people will repeat what you say if they think you are claiming to be a close friend.
 As soon as you do, it will be very difficult to trust you again.
-And, isn’t part of being a best friend the confidences you two keep between you?
+And isn’t part of being a best friend the confidences you two keep between you?

-Love him even when he makes mistakes.
+Love the pastor even when they make mistakes.
 You’d want that from your best friends wouldn’t you?
-Why not give him one friend he knows he can always count on to be in his corner?
-Even on those days where his emotional state or his mindset make him seem not very pastoral – and maybe not even like a best friend.
+Why not give pastors one friend they know they can always count on to be in his corner?
+And that should be even on those days where their emotional state or mindset make them seem not very pastoral – and maybe not even like a best friend.

-Support him publicly.
-You won’t be much of a friend if you don’t challenge him when needed, but it should always be done in private.
-When in a crowd be on his side until you’ve had a chance to talk to him in person – and alone.
+Support the pastor publicly.
+You won’t be much of a friend if you don’t challenge them when needed, but it should always be done in private.
+When in a crowd be on the pastor’s side until you’ve had a chance to talk to the pastor in person – and alone.

-Those are a few suggestions, but even with these, don’t be disappointed if the pastor doesn’t respond as you would want him to.
+Those are a few suggestions, but even with these, don’t be disappointed if the pastor doesn’t respond as you would want them to.
 Again, best friends don’t.
 Plus, maybe – hopefully – your pastor has a best friend or two already.
-We need them.
+All pastors need them.

 As I close, I’m thinking these are good suggestions in all friendships – pastor or not.
-And we all need them.
+And we all need a best friend.

 Pastors, any suggestions you would add?